alejosilvalau/coding-interview-prep/README.md

 # interview-prep
-This is a repository with interview prep questions about:
+This is a repository with interview prep questions of:
 * AlgoExpert
 * FrontendExpert
 * SystemsExpert